mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 \right)|_{\beta = \beta^{(m)}}
 $$

-Similar to \[Newton-Raphson\] expect the matrix of second derivatives by the expected value of the second derivative matrix.
+Similar to $$Newton-Raphson$$ expect the matrix of second derivatives by the expected value of the second derivative matrix.

 In matrix notation,